 Founding member: Ton van Vlimmeren

-Ton is the Director at Public Library Utrecht.
-He trained and worked as a psychologist, teacher, educational consultant and Director of Public Education in Utrecht.
-He was vice-president of the Dutch Library Association and member of the governmental steering committee for library innovation in the Netherlands.
-He contributed to the International Libraries Network of the Bertelsmann Foundation and was an advisor for the Global Libraries Program of the Bill and Melinda Gates Foundation.
+Next to his involvement in PL2030, Ton is currently active as President of EBLIDA, in IFLA’s Metropolitan Libraries section and as a library consultant.
+He was Director at Utrecht Public Library and worked as a psychologist, teacher, educational consultant, and Director of Public Education in Utrecht.
+He was vice-president of the Dutch Library Association.
+He contributed to the International Libraries Network of the Bertelsmann Foundation and to the Global Libraries Program of the Bill and Melinda Gates Foundation.

 I think it is important that policies, legislation and funding opportunities at the European level include libraries and support their work; stimulate the role libraries can play in society and support innovation to become even more relevant.
 Informing and lobbying for libraries in Europe and bridging to the national and local level is part of the work of EBLIDA.
 I am happy support Public Libraries 2030 because with their presence in Brussels, their experience and innovative approach is something we cannot afford to miss.

 Board member: Neil MacInnes

 Neil is the Strategic Lead for Libraries, Galleries and Culture at Manchester City Council.
 He has over 30 years experience in public libraries having worked in a range of roles with Glasgow City Council during a 20-year period and is now Strategic Lead for Libraries, Galleries and Culture with Manchester City Council.
 During his time as President of Society of Chief Librarians, he helped secure the £2m funding award from Arts Council England and oversaw their transformation into Libraries Connected.